polterguy/magic.signals/README.md

 easily be represented using this `Node` class.
 The Node class is basically a name/value/children graph object, where the value can be any object, the name a string, and children is a list of children Nodes.
-In such a way, it provides a more C# friendly graph object, kind of resembling JSON, allowing you to internally within your assemblies, pass in a Node object as your parameters form the point you signal, to the slot where you handle the signal.
+In such a way, it provides a more C# friendly graph object, kind of resembling JSON, allowing you to internally within your assemblies, pass in a Node object as your parameters from the point of your signal, to the slot where you handle the signal.

 ## Magic Signals a DSL